Time flies. It’s crazy to think that I graduated college over 2.5 years ago.

 Given that lots of their properties have very reasonable award redemption rates, I suspect this will really come in handy.

-Use Hilton HHonors to fill in gaps as well
+Use Hilton Honors to fill in gaps as well

-I’m presently an HHonors Diamond member through spend on the Citi® Hilton HHonors™ Reserve Card.
-Even if I don’t put $40,000 of spend on the card this year, I’ll still have HHonors Gold status as long as I have the card, which gets me the most important hotel elite benefits (complimentary breakfast and internet).
+I’m presently an Honors Diamond member through spend on the Citi® Hilton HHonors™ Reserve Card.
+Even if I don’t put $40,000 of spend on the card this year, I’ll still have Honors Gold status as long as I have the card, which gets me the most important hotel elite benefits (complimentary breakfast and internet).

 And as much as Hilton HHonors’ award chart devaluation was epically bad for my typical redemption patterns, there are still some great deals out there for non-aspirational redemptions.

-For example, the Doubletree Beijing is a Category 2 HHonors property, making it 10,000 HHonors points per night.
+For example, the Doubletree Beijing is a Category 2 Honors property, making it 10,000 Honors points per night.
 The fifth night is free, meaning if you stay five nights it averages out to 8,000 points per night.

 I value Hilton points at about 0.4 cents each, so consider that to be a really good deal.